 In EN-DC, NGEN-DC and NR-DC, for a PSCell change that does not require a KeNB change (i.e. no simultaneous PCell handover in EN-DC and NGEN-DC) or a KgNB change (in NR-DC), S-KgNB key refresh is not required if the PDCP termination point of the SN is not changed.
 In NE-DC, a PSCell change always requires a S-KeNB change.

 In EN-DC, the UE supports the NR security algorithms corresponding to the E-UTRA security algorithms signalled at NAS level and the UE NR AS Security capability is not signalled to the MN over RRC.
 Mapping from E-UTRA security algorithms to the corresponding NR security algorithms, where necessary, is performed at the MN.
+The MN sends the complete UE security capabilities including all security capability bits previously received (after mapping, where necessary) to the SN.

 For MR-DC with 5GC, UP integrity protection can be configured on a per radio bearer basis.
 All DRBs which belong to the same PDU session always have the same UP integrity protection activation, i.e., either on or off: